flyinglightspeck/CircularFlightPattern/README.md

 Authors:  Shuqin Zhu (shuqinzh@usc.edu) and Shahram Ghandeharizadeh (shahram@usc.edu)

 ## An Implementation
-Click the image below to watch the YouTube clip of the implementation using 5 Crazyflies using the Vicon localization technique.
+Click the image below to watch the YouTube clip of the implementation using 5 Crazyflies with the Vicon localization technique.

 [![A Demonstration](https://github.com/flyinglightspeck/CircularFlightPattern/blob/main/simulation.png)](https://www.youtube.com/watch?v=_hcwj3lhY5g)